fubar2/treeval_gal/telo_finder/README.md

 ### [#18 telo_finder](https://github.com/sanger-tol/treeval/blob/dev/subworkflows/local/telo_finder.nf)</h3>

 ### Update May 4:
-Seqtk-telo from Heng Li has long been incorporated into TreeValGal now.
+Seqtk-telo from Heng Li has long been incorporated into TreeValGal now, making this complicated TreeVal workflow trivial to implement in Galaxy.

 It takes the fasta being reported, an optional repeat and the bed goes straight to the JBrowse2 tool for tabix indexing and display.
 It is the tool at the top of the second column from the right of this part of the TreeValGal workflow.
+Two inputs and a single tool is about as simple as it gets.

+![image](https://github.com/fubar2/treeval_gal/assets/6016266/67624c2d-ea3a-4d27-af45-3e9dd179df63)

+Compare this to the two Java binaries of unknown provenance used in TreeVal as described below.
 No provenance or references are provided so it's hard to know what the Sanger version really does.
-Might be much better for all I know but this is risibly simple in comparison to the TreeVal solution.
+Might be much better, but this is risibly simple in comparison.
 Choice is between Heng Li and unknown Java executables.
 Not hard to decide.

-![image](https://github.com/fubar2/treeval_gal/assets/6016266/67624c2d-ea3a-4d27-af45-3e9dd179df63)

-Compare this to the two Java binaries of unknown provenance used in TreeVal as described below.
 No Galaxy system administrator would be thrilled at the prospect of running what NextFlow developers regard as state of the art security.

 According to Sanger's documentation, TreeVal represents "best practice".